 Once you’ve decided on your budget and comfort levels, it’s important to think about timing.
 Some travelers are not comfortable with arriving in a new city in the middle of the night.
 One solution is to take an overnight bus, this way you arrive in the morning and you also save on the cost of a hostel stay.

-When you’re ready to buy your ticket be very precise.
+When you’re ready to buy your ticket, be very precise.
 Speak clearly and reconfirm the information before handing over your money.
+Write down prices if you don’t speak the language.
+Learn the most basic of words – bathroom, food, drinks, what time – to be able to communicate and get the basic information.
 Make sure you and the ticket seller are both agreed on the price.
 If possible have them write it down for you.
 This could come in handy later if the price is disputed and they try to extort more money from you.
 Be confident but respectful.

 Selecting a seat

 Selecting a seat on a bus is just as important as selecting a seat in a movie theatre.
-If you’re prone to motion sickness it’s best to sit in the middle or back of the bus where you’re far from the big front windows.
-Depending on the country you are in, the back of the bus can be pretty noisy, so take that into account if you are hoping to get some sleep.
+If you’re prone to motion sickness, it’s best to sit in the middle or back of the bus where you’re far from the big front windows.
+Depending on the country you are in, the back of the bus can be noisy and bumpy, so take that into account if you are hoping to get some sleep.